OneEastside Small Business Advising Program

-If you are an organization located in East King County and are looking for practical advice as you start or develop your business, we are here to help!
+If you are looking for practical advice as you start or develop your business, we are here to help!

-We offer no-cost, one-on-one advising with OneEastside’s Small Business Advisor.
+We offer no-cost, one-on-one and group advising with OneEastside’s Small Business Advisor for our partner cities below.

 Thank you to our Small Business Program Partners: